 3.1.
-Headline figures as at 31 December 2018
+Headline figures as at 30 April 2019

-Services' total outstanding debt reported on the Accounts Receivable system stood at £12.833m as at 31 December 2018.
-This compares with a figure of £10.444m as at 31st December 2017, and £6.812m, which was the 31st August 2018 figure in the last report to Audit Committee.
+Services' total outstanding debt reported on the Accounts Receivable system stood at £16.577m as at 30 April 2019.
+This compares with a figure of £11.355m as at 30 April 2018, and £12.883m, which was the 31st December 2018 figure in the last report to Audit Committee.

-The percentage of debts over 90 days as at 31st December 2018 was 12.00%, which represents a significant improvement on 31st December 2017 which stood at 43.51%, and 36.49%, which was the 31st August 2018 figure in the last report to Audit Committee.
+The percentage of debts over 90 days as at 30 April 2019 was 13.87%, which represents an increase on 30 April 2018 which stood at 9.11%, and 12.00%, which was the 31 December 2018 figure in the last report to Audit Committee.

-The graph below shows the total debt outstanding over the last 2 years plus current year.
+The graph below shows the total debt outstanding over the last 3 years.
 The total debt figures for 2018/2019 (the dotted line) show that the amount of debt outstanding has risen steadily since the last report to Audit Committee, although raising more debts is not a concern provided they are being collected promptly.

-The graphs below show that the total debt over 90 days has steadily decreased over the previous period, from £2.518m at the end of August 2018, to £1.540m at the end of December 2018, a reduction of 38.84% on the previously reported figure.
+The graphs below show that the total debt over 90 days has fluctuated significantly over the previous period, from £1.540m at the end of December 2018, with a peak figure in February of £5.161m, to £2.299m at the end of April 2019.
+This debt is closely monitored due to the in creased risk of not being able to recover the debts.

-Therefore, as a result, the percentage of total debt over 90 days, has decreased since August, and is now below the 15% figure (established when Somerset was part of a local authority benchmarking club on debt), which is generally taken to be the sign of strong performance, and was previously agreed with Audit Committee as the local target.
+The total level of debt has increased although the debt of 90 days has not significantly increased.
+Therefore, as a result, the percentage of total debt over 90 days, remains below the 15% figure (established when Somerset was part of a local authority benchmarking club on debt), which is generally taken to be the sign of strong performance, and was previously agreed with Audit Committee as the local target.

-A further test is to consider debts over 90 days and over £10,000, which are higher risk in that they are both elderly and significant.
-This has also improved since last reported, and the third quarter of 2018/2019 went in the opposite direction to each of the 2 previous years, where performance declined (markedly in 2017/2018).
+A further test is to consider debts over 90 days and over £10,000, which are higher risk in that they are both aged and significant.
+This also shows an improvement in the last quarter of 2018/2019 seeing a continued reduction in value.